yogi0808/PixaMorph/README.md

 1. **Upload an image**:

-   - click on the upload area to select an image.
+   - click on the upload area to select images.

 2. **Convert the image**: